Ylvauk/Stacks-and-Queues/README.md

 > For the implementations in this exercise, we'll be using array-based implementations.

-##### ❓Quick refresher: The major difference between a linked list and an array is how they store data in a computer’s memory.
+##### ❓ Quick refresher: The major difference between a linked list and an array is how they store data in a computer’s memory.

 ##### Which of the following statements is true about how linked lists and arrays store data? 🧐